 Threat-Based Land Management in the Northern Great Basin: A Field Guide

-The SageSHARE partnership, based in Burns, Oregon is proud to release this Field Guide as our latest tool supporting conservation in sage-steppe habitats across the Northern Great Basin.
+The SageSHARE partnership, based in Burns, Oregon is proud to release this Field Guide as our latest tool supporting conservation in sagebrush habitats across the Northern Great Basin.

-With the creation of the Field Guide, we hope to extend interest in threat-based land management to new local, state and federal partners.
+With the publication of the Field Guide and Manager’s Guide, we hope to extend interest in threat-based land management to new local, state and federal partners.
 SageSHARE is soliciting interest in training for field-based professionals to learn how to use this approach at a variety of scales.

 Additionally, we can answer questions and host demonstrations for administrative professionals needing to understand how threat-based land management supports other approaches such as Resistance and Resilience, or how it fits into a full management plan.